sablier-labs/docs/docs/concepts/11-cancelability.md

 Flow Streams do not offer the ability to cancel the stream.
 However, the stream creator can pause a Flow stream at any time and resume it at any time making it a more flexible option for payments.

+## Bob Vaults

+Bob vaults are not cancelable.
+Once a vault is created, its parameters (token, oracle, target price, expiry) are immutable.
+Depositors can only redeem their shares after the vault has [settled or expired](/concepts/bob/statuses).

+## Escrow Orders

+Escrow orders can be cancelled by the seller at any time, as long as the order has not been filled.
+Once an order is filled, it cannot be cancelled.